Projections of Education Statistics to 2028

 Enrollment of part-time students in degree-granting postsecondary institutions

 Figure 20.
-Actual and projected numbers for enrollment in all degree-granting postsecondary institutions, by level of enrollment: Fall 2003 through fall 2028
+Actual and projected numbers for enrollment in all degree-granting postsecondary institutions, by enrollment level of student: Fall 2010 through fall 2030

-NOTE: Degree-granting institutions grant associate’s or higher degrees and participate in Title IV federal financial aid programs.
+NOTE: Data represent the 50 states and the District of Columbia Degree-granting institutions grant associate’s or higher degrees and participate in Title IV federal financial aid programs.
+Actual data for Fall 2020 were not included in projection models.
 Some data have been revised from previously published figures.

 Enrollment by level of student